 This beautiful area has a large amount of silver-haired bats.
 This region is suited for most bat species in Alaska, and the site has a supportive living environment for them to survive.

-The Glacier Bay National Park is an excellent habitat for bats to live, as they find enough food here.
+The Glacier Bay National Park is an excellent habitat for bats, as they find enough food here.
 The area has a good climate for the bats to survive.
-There are several species of bats in Alaska which occupy this ecological niche.
+There are several species of bats in Alaska that occupy this ecological niche.

 Wet Areas and Forests

 Bats in Alaska are found in wet areas, such as riversides and streams.
 There are aquatic-based insects that they eat, such as mosquitoes and moths.
 Bats can be seen along most wetlands at night.

 They not only live on the riversides but also in forested areas where there is enough food.
 Bats also live in more garages and are occasionally identified as living in caves in the northern state.
 The serine land of Alaska is Bats based area and leaves them for their hibernation.

 Where bats exist, there are droppings or scat from wildlife or pets.
 The bats urinate on the droppings bringing out a pungent smell of ammonia.

 Bats are commonly found in Alaska because they get their necessary diets from these animal droppings, and they can get supplements from their daily food.
 Large animals such as bears and moose can attract a lot of bats.

 During winter in Alaska, most bats migrate to give them a better chance of survival.
 If they do not migrate, they will hibernate.
 They hibernate in rock crevices and loose tree bark.

 During winter, they live in forested areas to escape the harsh conditions.
 Bats in Alaska are rarely seen due to a lack of food during the long winter.
 Bats overwinter in caves and hibernate in mine shafts and buildings, mainly shed and cabins not frequented by humans.